 The objective of the Bill was to make the Commission a Semi Autonomous Government Agency (SAGA) independent from Attorney-General's Chambers.
 The report and draft Bill were submitted to the Attorney-General in February 2001.
-There had been no communication from the Attorney-General on the Bill by the time of writing this report.
+The Bill was published but was not tabled as Parliament was dissolved shortly after its publication